cilium/cilium.io/src/posts/2024-03-20-kubecon-eu/index.md

 ![](./talks.png)

-You can find the complete schedule in this [blog post](https://cilium.io/blog/2024/02/02/cilium-at-kube-con-eu-2024).
+You can find more details about each talk in this [blog post](https://cilium.io/blog/2024/02/02/cilium-at-kube-con-eu-2024).

 À bientôt à Paris!